spectrocloud/librarium/content/docs/00-release-notes.md

   * Rapid Application deployment with a smooth onboarding experience.
   * RBAC with a developer-centric view.
   * System scope resource quota.
-  * System Scope Cluster groups to host [Sandbox clusters](/clusters/sandbox-clusters).
+  * System Scope Cluster groups to host [Palette Virtual Clusters](/clusters/palette-virtual-clusters).
-  * Out-of-the-box application profiles and applications deployment with Sandbox Clusters.
+  * Out-of-the-box application profiles and applications deployment with Palette Virtual Clusters.
   * Application profiles can consists of Helm charts, Manifests, and Database services such as MongoDB, Redis, PostgreSQL

 * The Palette [Native Edge](/clusters/edge/native) architecture is an instance of Palette Edge Distribution.
 The Palette Edge instance is based on the desired version of Operating System-Kubernetes installed natively onto the edge devices.
 All the Day 1 and Day 2 Operations starting from Installation to Scaling, Upgrades, and Reconfigurations, will be managed by the Palette Console.